Rhodes blood libel: Sultan's firman

 Moses Montefiore's audience with the Sultan led to the firman denouncing the blood libel.

 In July 1840, a delegation headed by Adolphe Crémieux and Sir Moses Montefiore left for Egypt to save the Jews of Damascus.
 Crémieux and Montefiore requested Muhammad Ali to transfer the investigation to Alexandria or have the case considered by European judges.
 However, their request was denied.
 The delegation, concerned primarily with the release of the imprisoned Jews of Damascus, decided to accept their liberation without any judicial declaration of their innocence or formal denunciation of the blood libel.
 The liberation order was issued on August 28, 1840, and, as a compromise, it stated explicitly that it was an act of justice rather than a pardon granted by the ruler.

 After completing his mission to Muhammad Ali, Montefiore was returning to Europe by way of Constantinople.
 On October 15, 1840, in the Ottoman capital he had a meeting with Lord Ponsonby, to whom Montefiore suggested that following the precedent set by Suleiman the Magnificent, the sultan should issue a decree (firman) formally denouncing the blood libel and effectively sealing the cases both in Rhodes and in Damascus.
 The British ambassador was enthusiastic about the idea, and within one week he arranged for Montefiore a meeting with Reshid Pasha.
 Montefiore prepared a draft text of the firman and had its French translation read to Reshid Pasha, who responded encouragingly.

 Montefiore's audience with the sultan took place at the palace late in the evening on October 28.
 Montefiore described in his diary that as he and his party were driving to the palace, "[t]he streets were crowded; many of the Jews had illuminated their houses."
 During the audience, Montefiore read aloud a formal address in which he thanked the sultan for his stand in the Rhodes case.
 In turn, the sultan assured his guests that their request would be granted.
 The firman was delivered to Montefiore on November 7, and a copy was subsequently provided to the Hakham Bashi.
 Citing the judgment in the Rhodes case, the decree stated that a careful examination of Jewish beliefs and "religious books" had demonstrated that "the charges brought against them… are pure calumny.
 The Jewish nation shall possess the same privileges as are granted to the numerous other nations who submit to our authority.
 The Jewish nation shall be protected and defended."

-The firman stаted that competent authorities had carried a thourough investigation of Jewish religious literature, and that the investigation found that Jews are forbidden from consuming animal blood, let alone human blood.
+The firman stаted that competent authorities had carried a thorough investigation of Jewish religious literature, and that the investigation found that Jews are forbidden from consuming animal blood, let alone human blood.